Does the idea of fasting fill you with mortal dread? Does even a 1-day fast sound torturous?

 5. Make use of the mental charge

-In addition to the physiological and fat-loss benefits it provides, fasting gives you a level of awareness about why you eat and what you do that is really unparalleled.
+In addition to the physiological and weight loss benefits it provides, intermittent fasting gives you a level of awareness about why you eat and what you do that is really unparalleled.
 It pulls everything into focus.

 It’s an incredible experience that can be of immense benefit to you.
 This is why fasting has historically been used as a period of self-reflection.
 Put this time to good use.